AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 To generate personalized content the generative AI must have an understanding of the audience.
 Adobe provides a number of default audiences, or you can add your own.

 When adding an audience, you should describe the audience in natural language.
+For example:

+* to create an audience:
+  * `Student`
+* you might say:
-For example, to create a “Student” audience you might say “The audience consists of students, typically individuals who are pursuing education at various academic levels, such as primary, secondary, or tertiary education.
-They are engaged in learning and acquiring knowledge in diverse subjects, seeking academic growth, and preparing for future careers or personal development.”
+  * `The audience consists of students, typically individuals who are pursuing education at various academic levels, such as primary, secondary, or tertiary education.
+They are engaged in learning and acquiring knowledge in diverse subjects, seeking academic growth, and preparing for future careers or personal development.`

 Two Audience Sources are supported: